anjos/librarian/README.rst

 Converting to MP4
 -----------------

-This is done through ffmpeg, with parameters optimized for better cross-device compatibility.
+This is done through ffmpeg-python, with parameters optimized for better cross-device compatibility.

   $ ./bin/tomp4.py